 An app’s processes should be disposable so they can be started, stopped, and redeployed quickly with no loss of data.
 This facilitates fast elastic scaling, rapid deployment of code and config changes, and robustness of production deploys.

-Services deployed in Docker containers do this automatically, as it’s an inherent feature of containers that they can be stopped and started instantly.
+Services deployed in Docker containers do this automatically.
+It’s an inherent feature of containers that they can be stopped and started instantly.

 When designed this way, the app comes back up again quickly.
 Likewise, when processes terminate, they should finish their current request, refuse any incoming request, and exit.